frogkim/oop_c/README.md

 This project will be a part of trading_plaform librires (https://github.com/frogkim/trading_platform/tree/main/src/libnetwork).

 This project is a network library.
 It has two main structure, Server and Client.
-The goal of this project is to seperate its internal functions with external functions.
+The goal of this project is to separate its internal functions with external functions.
 This program is written by C and Windows API.
-I tried to implement encapsulation compile code seprately and provide limited header to users.
+I tried to implement encapsulation compile code separately and provide limited header to users.

 <h2>Server structure</h2>